 A history of anti-Black racist policies and ongoing acts of violence severely stifled innovation within the Black community.
 Dr. Lisa Cook, Professor of Economics and International Relations at Michigan State University, published a study in 2013 on the ways violence has impacted innovation among Black Americans.
 Her research, which focused on patent filings, a key indicator in tracking innovation, during the years of 1870-1940, found that there were 726 patents filed by Black Americans during that period.
 Dr. Cook found that “African Americans filed patents at roughly the same rate as white inventors through about 1900…[then] there was a sharp decline in patenting right at 1900, around the time of Plessy v.
 Ferguson,” the Supreme Court’s ‘separate but equal’ ruling.”

 Through her analysis, she found that subsequent changes in policy, passing of further segregation laws, and acts of anti-Black violence, like the 1921 Black Wall Street Massacre in Tulsa, Oklahoma, strongly correlated to continued dips and steep decreases in patent filings by Black Americans.
-Dr. Cook found that, due to these acts of violence and racism, the U.S. missed out on more than 1,100 inventions by Black Americans.
+Dr. Cook found that, due to these acts of violence and racism, Black Americans were not able to launch more than 1,100 possible inventions.
 Additionally, historians have only found four African American women in total who were granted patents from 1865-1900.

 ongoing systemic racism